jamesjarvis/git-bisect/README.md

 And this should run for a while and eventually output your results.

+If you want to see some results already ran, [click here](results.txt)

 FYI: this was optimised for multiprocessing, so the more CPU's you chuck at this thing, the better it gets.